MasterLufier/Creality-K2-Custom-Macros/README.md

   - Refill on infills, not on perimeters (except vase mod).
 You can setup whitch line roles will need to excludes in cfg.
   - Keep refills with no gaps.
 > [!NOTE]
 > If autorefill fails (simply pause when filament runs out), reduce the pipe length variable.

+> [!WARNING]
+> Autorefill only works on the first CFS.
+If there are more than one connected CFSs, it will only work on the first one.
+It will be fixed in the future.

 To start printing from the spool holder after using the CFS, follow these steps:
 1. Open the Fluidd web interface.